Alarm over silica exposure among tunnel and construction workers

 “[Those workers] should really be in a medical surveillance program getting regular chest x-rays and also getting lung function testing,” he said.

-He cited testimony from the enquiry that a large number of workers are exposed to up to six times the legal limit of silica and working in tunnels without proper ventilation or respiratory equipment.
+He also cited testimony from the enquiry that a large number of workers are exposed to up to six times the legal limit of silica.
+In spite of this, they are working in tunnels without proper ventilation or respiratory equipment.

-Dr Cohen said construction workers are also high risk for silica exposure.
+Similarly, Dr Cohen said construction workers are high risk for silica exposure.

 “These workers are digging foundations but they are also working with concrete: they’re drilling into concrete, they’re jack hammering concrete and they’re cutting it, and that dust that’s generated from those activities is high in silica,” he said.